DeFi-Unchained-IITK/assignment-2-YashGarg2005/README.md

 Lastly, emit an event whenever the “owner” is changed.

-I HAVE UPLOADED A VIDEO
+I HAVE UPLOADED THE VIDEO

 ## Question 2 :